Data & Technology

 A youth between ages 18 and 21 who is enrolled in high school, is a non-minor dependent under the placement responsibility of child welfare, probation, or a tribal organization participating in an agreement pursuant to WIC §10553.1, and is participating in a transitional living case plan.

-A child or youth who is the subject of a voluntary placement agreement (effective as of January 1, 2022 per AB 1055)
+A child or youth who is the subject of a voluntary placement agreement (effective January 1, 2022 per AB 1055).

 Since tribal foster youth are not under the jurisdiction of the California juvenile court system, and their information is not collected on a statewide level, nor will such information be collected in the future, it will fall to Local Educational Agencies (LEAs) to collect this information at the local level and report it to the California Department of Education (CDE).
 Go to the Tribal Youth Foster Youth page for additional guidance.